elifitch/whirlwind-tour-of-web-performance/code-minification/script.md

 # Code Minification

 ## Intro
 In the world of web performance, less kilobytes is better than more kilobytes, but it almost always involves a tradeoff.
 Less image resolution, fewer features, grainy video, et cetera et cetera.
 This isn't always the case though.
-There are ways to make our code smaller without
+There are ways to make our code smaller

 ## Mini vs gzip